 About the Integration Self-Assessment Checklist

-The Self-Assessment Checklist for Integrating Behavioral Health and Ambulatory Care (referred to as Integration Self-Assessment Checklist) is based on AHRQ's Lexicon for Behavioral Health and Primary Care Integration (PDF - 2.06 MB).
-The Integration Self-Assessment Checklist is linked to AHRQ’s Integration Playbook so practices can customize their implementation approach for their setting.
+The Self-Assessment Checklist for Integrating Behavioral Health and Primary Care (referred to as Integration Self-Assessment Checklist) is based on AHRQ's Lexicon for Behavioral Health and Primary Care Integration, a consensus-based set of concepts and definitions that provides a shared language for understanding and implementing integrated behavioral health in primary care settings.
+The Integration Self-Assessment Checklist is designed to complement this Playbook so practices can customize their implementation approach for their setting based on their responses.
 The self-assessment checklist can be used before, during, or after implementation of the integrated program.
 The checklist includes 37 questions.
 It will take about 10 minutes to complete in one sitting.

 How to Use the Checklist

-Use the Integration Self-Assessment Checklist to learn where your organization stands with respect to all aspects of integration.
-This is useful as you navigate integrating behavioral health into your primary or ambulatory care setting.
+The Integration Self-Assessment Checklist helps you understand where your organization stands with respect to all aspects of integrated behavioral health.

-• Consider having all members of your Planning and Implementation Team complete the checklist and discuss the responses.
+- Consider having all members of your Planning and Implementation Team complete the checklist and discuss the responses.
+Are there certain aspects of integration that are farther along (with more "yes" responses) than others?
+Are there certain areas within the Checklist that lack consensus, and if so, why?

-• As you plan for integrating behavioral health in your setting, use the checklist and discussion with the Planning and Implementation Team to identify areas of focus and priority.
+- As you plan for integrating behavioral health in your setting, use the checklist responses and discussion with the Planning and Implementation Team to identify areas of focus and priority.

 Downloadable Version